 The last day for you to visit Lisbon and surrounding area is here and it’s time for you to drive back to the Portuguese capital.

-Enjoy this 45 km trip to the airport and admire for the last time, before you leave the country, the beauty of the Arrábida Natural Park, the majestic statue of Christ the King, the beautiful Tagus river and, finally, some of Lisbon’s monuments.
+Enjoy this 45-km trip to the airport and admire, for the last time before you fly back to your home country , the beauty of Arrábida Natural Park, the majestic statue of Christ the King, the beautiful Tagus river and, finally, some of Lisbon’s monuments.

 It’s true that this travel guide to visit Lisbon and surrounding area didn’t show all of the amazing places this region has to offer.
 On the other hand, you’ll leave Portugal with the certainty that you’ve explored one of the most beautiful regions in one of the most beautiful countries in Europe and you’ll certainly want to return.

 Are you going to visit Lisbon and surrounding area?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!